zhengying-liu/autodl-contrib/tfrecord_format/README.md

 - the function `_parse_function` in the class `AutoDLDataset` in the script `dataset.py`;
 - the whole file `data.proto`, which defines the final challenge format.
-But be aware: **we don't want to format datasets following this proto.** Instead, we'll do this following SequenceExample proto and then do some parsing using `_parse_function`;
+But be aware: **we don't want to format datasets following this proto.** Instead, we'll follow SequenceExample proto and then do some parsing using `_parse_function`;

 Notice that the script `data_pb2.py` is automatically generated with the